rc-iv/sheesh/README.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.